hoppersroppers/fundamentals/LinuxBasics/0-ManPages.md

+# Man-Pages

+<iframe allowfullscreen class="fr-draggable" height="360" src="https://www.youtube.com/embed/SMo441TzRsY?wmode=opaque" width="640"></iframe>At
-At one point, this was the first assignment in the course.
+one point, this was the first assignment in the course.
 That's how important I believe man-pages are.

 I've since moved it back a bit until you have access to a Linux command